ishre/ecommerce-rating-task/README.md

 #### System Administrator
 - Add new stores, normal users, and admin users
+- Create users with any role (Normal User, Store Owner, System Admin)
+- Create stores and assign them to store owners
 - Dashboard with total counts (users, stores, ratings)
 - View and filter users and stores
 - User management with role-based access control